 Here are a few other rodeos taking place around Oregon this summer:

-The 75th annual Sisters Rodeo takes place June 8-10, 2018, in the little Central Oregon town of the same name.
+The Sisters Rodeo (June 5-7, 2019) takes place in the little Central Oregon town of the same name.
 Sisters draws world-class competitors for bull riding, team roping, steer wrestling and Xtreme Bulls — the only officially sanctioned bull riding tour of the Professional Rodeo Cowboys Association (PRCA).
-In nearby Prineville, the Crooked River Roundup rolls out June 23-27, 2017.
+In nearby Prineville, the Crooked River Roundup (June 27-29, 2019) rolls out the welcome mat.

-Head to the Willamette Valley for the annual Molalla Buckeroo PRCA Rodeo, July 1-4 2018, for bareback bronc riding, saddle bronc riding and more, plus nightly fireworks and music.
-Now in its 82nd year, the St. Paul Rodeo takes place on June 2-7, 2018, nearby with a host of exciting activities.
+Head to the Willamette Valley for the annual Molalla Buckeroo PRCA Rodeo (July 1-4, 2019), for bareback bronc riding, saddle bronc riding and more, plus nightly fireworks and music.
+Now in its 82nd year, the St. Paul Rodeo (June 2-6, 2019) boasts a host of exciting activities.

-The Coos County Fair and Rodeo celebrates takes place July 24-28, 2018 in Myrtle Point with bulls, barrels, team roping and lots of fun kids events.
+The Coos County Fair and Rodeo (July 23-27, 2019) in Myrtle Point features bulls, barrels, team roping and lots of fun kids events.

-Head east for Chief Joseph Days, July 24-29, 2018, which starts with the Bucking Horse Stampede through downtown Joseph and includes a traditional Indian dance competition among other exciting events.
+Head east for the 74th annual Chief Joseph Days (July 23-28, 2019), which starts with the Bucking Horse Stampede through downtown Joseph and includes a traditional Indian dance competition among other exciting events.

 It’s time to stirrup some Western fun!